shanejansen/touchstone/README.md

 ## Testing Executables
 Touchstone can also be used to test non-service based applications.
 This includes applications that can be invoked via the command line, like Spark jobs, for example.
 A Python Spark job tested with Touchstone can be found [here](./examples/python-spark).

 To define a service as executable, set its type to `executable` in your `touchstone.yml`.
-The supplied Dockerfile will be ran as the executable service.
+The supplied Dockerfile or Docker image will be ran as the executable service.
 You can also supply a `develop_command` which will be used when running Touchstone in develop mode.
 [Example](./examples/python-spark/touchstone/touchstone.yml)

 In your Touchstone tests, the executable service can be triggered using the following API:
 ```python